StefanSchroeder/Golang-Ellipsoid/README.md

 The ToLLA-Function does interesting stuff.

-## Documentation

-Read the code or google for Geo::Ellipsoid, that is the Perl module on CPAN that this package is a port of.
+If you need background information read the code or go to Geo::Ellipsoid, that is the Perl module on CPAN that this package is a port of.

 ## About and Acknowledgments